 H2.1.
 Rank difference and reaction time.
 Next, we will test whether participants respond faster on ‘easier’ trials (i.e., trials with a larger rank difference between items).
 For this purpose, participant-level ranks will be computed for each item and for each trial the absolute rank difference between the two items will be computed.
 Log-reaction time will be used to account for skew in reaction time.
 A two-level linear mixed effects will be used, using rank difference as independent variable, reaction time as dependent variable and participant as a grouping factor.
 First, a model without random effects will be estimated.
 Then, random intercepts, and finally random slopes, will be included.
 Model fit will be compared using log-likelihood tests and the Aikaike information criterion.
-The maximal model would look as follows in R-style pseudocode:
+The hypothesis will be evaluated by checking the significance of the rank_difference term.
+Due to lower missingness, the analysis will be computed first on wave 1, and then replicated on wave 2.The maximal model would look as follows in R-style pseudocode:

 Log_rt ~ rank_difference + (1 + rank_difference | participant)

 H2.2.
 Rank and agreement with Likert items.
 Due to the special structure of the data, multiple convergent analyses will be run to examine agreement with Likert items.

 First, only core items will be analysed.
 Ignoring item-identity, a 2-level linear mixed effects model will be used to predict the number of wins an item has obtained (dependent variable) from the Likert-rating assigned to that item (independent variable).
 The model will first be fitted without random effects, then inclusion of random intercepts and random slopes will be tested using likelihood ratio tests and the AIC.
-The maximal model would be:
+The maximal model would be the following, where our hypothesis is evaluated using the significance of the likert-agreement term.

 n_wins ~ likert_agreement + (1 + likert_agreement | participant)

-However, the raw number of wins is not an unbiased metric, since the number of times each item was presented to each participant (and hence the number of opportunities for that item to ‘win’) differed randomly across participants.
+However, the raw number of wins may be biased in some participants, since the number of times each item was presented to each participant (and hence the number of opportunities for that item to ‘win’) differed randomly across participants.
 For this reason, we plan to run an extended Bradley-Terry model (Bradley & Terry, 1952; Firth, 2006) including response to the Likert items as predictors.
 The Bradley-Terry Model will be coded using the BradleyTerry2 package for R (Turner & Firth, 2012).
 In the formalism used by Turner & Firth (2012), the logistic model predicting item ability will be represented as follows.
 Note that the last item will be left out as a reference item.
 Since the BradleyTerry2 package cannot deal with missingness in judge-level predictors, only core items are considered.
 This analysis will be conducted on the sum score of frequency, severity and impact.
+The hypothesis would be evaluated separately for each item using the corresponding interaction terms.
+Due to lower missingness, the analysis will be computed first on wave 1 and then replicated on wave 2.

 ability = item + filter1[participant] * item1[..] + filter2[participant] * item2[..] + ….

 However, more analyses are needed to collect information on all items.
 In a next step, we will attempt to predict the participant-level rank difference between two items from the difference between the filter items assigned to this participant.
-The maximal model would look as follows, using the same methods of model comparison as above:
+The maximal model would look as follows, using the same methods of model comparison as above.
+Again, we would test the hypothesis by testing the significance of the likert_difference parameter

 rank_difference ~ likert_difference + (1 + filter_difference | participant)

+Here, we use complementary analyses with complementary weaknesses.
+For this reason, we will interpret sub-analyses separately, and investigate reasons for any discrepancies, keeping the strengths and weaknesses of the methods in mind.